engin100/950/labs/lab-5.md

     This is a picture of the upward facing side of the antenna

 3. The problem with the above code is that it is 100% dedicated to the GPS.
 What we need to do is have the code so that it reads in the GPS data, stores it, and then outputs it.
 Then we can blend this code with the other sensor data, allowing us to read both the GPS and sensor data and outputting it all.
 This is a bit complicated, though.
-Download the read gps string.ino code that reads in the gps data into a c-character array (with a length of say 500 characters - `char gpsString[500];`), and then displays this array to the serial port using the print function.
+Open up the `read_gps string.ino` example which reads in the gps data into a c-character array (with a length of say 500 characters - `char gpsString[500];`), and then displays this array to the serial port using the print function.
 How to make this work:

     - The buffer between the gps and the Arduino is only 64 bytes long, while the gps string is often much longer than 64 bytes.
 What that means is that the buffer fills up, then gets overwritten, then empties out.
 So, if you start reading from the buffer at a random time, it may be halfway through the gps buffer.
 We don’t want that.